Austin Texas Captive Insurance

 What Is A Captive Insurance Company?

-A captive is a unique insurance company.
+A captive is a unique but REAL casualty insurance company.
 It includes its own corporation, insurance license, reserves, policies, policyholders, and claims.
-It is a formal way for business owners to self-insure risk, and captives are generally formed to insure primarily though not exclusively the risks of one or more businesses owned by the same or related parties.
+It is a formal way for business owners to self-insure, and captives are generally formed to insure the risks of owners and related or affiliated third parties.